Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 26</h4>
 </p>

-<h4>Observation:</h4> it seems that there is not much difference in price among the different transmission.
+<h4>Observation:</h4> it seems that there is not much difference in price among the different transmission types.

 <h4>Treatment of Categorical Features</h4>